RWS/studio-api-docs/apiconcepts/filetypesupport/the_filter_component_builder.md

 The Filter Component Builder
 ==

 This section contains some information on an example Filter Component Builder code.
-For a more complete overview, see the SDL File Type Support Framework administration documentation.
+For a more complete overview, see the  File Type Support Framework administration documentation.

 The default File Type Manager implementation is a simple hardcoded one called PocoFilterManager.
 This implementation requires a filter to implement the [IFileTypeComponentBuilder](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IFileTypeComponentBuilder.yml) interface.
 This includes the implementation of methods to generate objects that implement [IFileTypeInformation](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IFileTypeInformation.yml), [INativeFileSniffer](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeFileSniffer.yml), [IFileExtractor](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IFileExtractor.yml), [IFileGenerator](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IFileGenerator.yml).